exercism/website-copy/automated-comments/csharp/general/use_null_coalescing_operator_not_null_check.md

-Rather than explicitly checking for a value to equal `null` and then doing something with it, consider using the [null-coalescing operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-coalescing-operator) to simplify your code.
+Use the [null-coalescing operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-coalescing-operator) to simplify your code, rather than explicitly checking for a value to equal `null` and then doing something with it.